 Sediment augmentation summaries

-The design approach for 2017 and 2018 targeted 60,000 tons of immediate augmentation (Table 1.1), while encouraging the channel to continue to erode material out of the high terrace (north bank) on Jeffrey Island (PRRIP 2018).
+The design approach for 2017 and 2018 targeted 60,000 tons (40,000 yd3) of immediate augmentation (Table 1.1), while encouraging the channel to continue to erode material out of the high terrace (north bank) on Jeffrey Island (PRRIP 2018).
 In fall of 2017, the upstream-most meander in the channel was cut off by excavating a pilot channel through an abandoned terrace and constructing a berm to shift the river to the north and mobilize sediment.
-Approximately 35,000 tons were augmented to the main channel and 20,000 tons of sediment were placed into the abandoned meander.
+23,000 yd3 were augmented to the main channel and 13,500 yd3 of sediment were placed into the abandoned meander.

-In fall of 2018, efforts moved downstream with the same target of 60,000 tons and a more passive approach.
+In fall of 2018, efforts moved downstream with the same target of 40,000 yd3 and a more passive approach.
 By cutting down the next downstream bar, we were able to keep the sediment source on the adjacent high terraces on the left bank and encourage some deposition from upstream sources.
-The passive approach from 2018 was maintained in 2019, again with a target of 60,000 tons.
+The passive approach from 2018 was maintained in 2019, again with a target of 40,000 yd3.
 This excavation was completed just downstream of the 2018 site.
 Construction can be seen in Figure 1.6.
 The 2020 design moved upstream, overlapping some of the original 2017 site.
-Due to Normal-to-Wet hydrologic conditions and high terraces on the site, the augmentation target was higher at 74,000 tons.
-The fall 2021 design also had a higher tonnage at 80,100 tons.
+Due to Normal-to-Wet hydrologic conditions and high terraces on the site, the augmentation target was higher at 50,000 yd3.
+The fall 2021 design also had a higher volume at 53,000 yd3 .
 This was due to the spread-out nature of the design, with 3 separate excavation sites being augmented into the channel.
 Augmentation in 2022 was designed in the same area as 2017 and 2020 since the high terraces of the area provided ample material for augmentation.
-With flows lower in 2022, the design tonnage was reduced to 65,550 tons.
+With flows lower in 2022, the design volume was reduced to 45,000 yd3 .

-Table 1.1 Sediment augmentation design summaries 2017-2022.
+Table 1.1 Sediment augmentation as-built volumes 2017-2022.